 - HORMONAL BALANCE – I have more evened out hormones than before, especially when it comes to PMS.
-Less food cravings, bloating and irritation are among these improvements, and I put it down to not having animal hormones in my body any more.
+Less food cravings, bloating and irritation are among these improvements and I put it down to not having animal hormones in my body any more.

-- ANTI AGING – The high antioxidant intake of eating so many whole plant foods really helps to slow the aging process, on not only the outside, but the inside too – in places where you can’t even see it, but where it is of even more importance.
+- ANTI AGING – The high antioxidant intake of eating so many whole plant foods really helps to slow the aging process, on not only the outside, but the inside too; in places where you can’t even see it, but where it is of even more importance.

-- LESS ACHES AND PAINS – I always had a lot of general muscle aches and pains before due to the fact that I do a LOT of exercise, but these days I don’t really feel anything, even after a really hard workout.
+- LESS ACHES AND PAINS – I always had a lot of general muscle aches and pains before due to the fact that I do a LOT of exercise, but these days I don’t really feel anything even after a really hard workout.
 I’m pretty sure this is due to the anti inflammatory effects of my highly plant based diet.

 What is the difference between plant based and vegan?

 The main difference between these two terms is the fact that veganism is a lifestyle predominantly aimed at the protection of animals, therefore as well as not consuming animal products it also includes not using other animal materials such as leather, suede and fur.
-It doesn’t necessarily involve eating a healthy diet as there are lots of vegan foods that would still be considered junk – for example: chips, chocolate, fries, sugar and crisps.
+It doesn’t necessarily involve eating a healthy diet, as there are lots of vegan foods that would still be considered a junk food – for example: chips, chocolate, fries, sugar and crisps.

 Making the change to Plant Based Foods

-As more and more people turn to this healthful, planet friendly way of eating they will be looking for ways to swap their usual meat and dairy products with plant based alternatives which may seem a bit of an overwhelming task at first.
-It’s going to take time to re-educate yourself, not only about food groups and macronutrients, but also your taste buds and digestive system as they too will take a while to adjust.
+As more and more people turn to this healthful, planet friendly way of eating they will be looking for ways to swap their usual meat and dairy products with plant based alternatives, which may seem a bit of an overwhelming task at first.
+It’s going to take time to re-educate yourself not only about food groups and macronutrients, but also your taste buds and digestive system as they too will take a while to adjust.

 You may find that in the first few weeks – even months, your digestive system will still be getting used to the high intake of plant fibers, pulses, fruits and vegetables and you may at times get indigestion, bloated or gassy.
-This is normal, and when it happens you could either take digestive enzymes, or cut down slightly on known culprits (such as green leafy veg and pulses) until your body becomes more adjusted.
+This is normal, and when it happens you could either take some digestive enzyme supplements, or cut down slightly on known culprits (such as green leafy veg and pulses) until your body becomes more adjusted.

-When this happened to me I just rode it out and now I’m fine; conversely, I rarely suffer the IBS that I used to have quite badly before I changed to plant based eating so it actually helped me in the long run.
+When this happened to me I just rode it out, and now I’m fine.
+Conversely, I rarely suffer the IBS that I used to have quite badly before I changed to plant based eating, so it actually helped me in the long run.